cerner/fhir.cerner.com/content/smart.md

 Cerner understands that it's counter-intuitive to prompt the user for their credential when launching a SMART application within *PowerChart*, where the user is already logged into the system.
 With that in mind, we designed the system to provide a good SSO experience for the users when any SMART application is launched within *PowerChart*.
 As a developer, you can help us give the users the best experience possible by following the following guideline when developing your apps to be embedded within *PowerChart*.

-- Due to technical limitations (see 'No Shared Cookies' section below), apps should use the same embedded browser (no pop-up) to authorize and launch when embedded in *PowerChart*.
+- Due to technical limitations (see '[No Shared Cookies](#no-shared-cookies)' section below), apps should use the same embedded browser (no pop-up) to authorize and launch when embedded in *PowerChart*.
 We still recommend using a pop-up for authorization and authentication in other workflows outside of *PowerChart*.

+- If you'd like to flex your app based on the current execution context (embedded vs stand-alone mode), please see this [section](#embedded-in-powerchart) for more information.

 ### Embedded Browser Control ###